"The Hot Setup"

 divers.
 Need photo.

-Advantages, or Disadvantages?
 The whole deal with wire divers can be viewed from

 either direction.
 What some will see in the plus column, others